microsoft/language-server-protocol/_specifications/specification-3-15.md

 	 * c2 (at array index 1) for a document in state S then c1 moves the document from
 	 * S to S' and c2 from S' to S''.
 So c1 is computed on the state S and c2 is computed
 	 * on the state S'.
+	 *
+	 * To mirror the content of a document using change events use the following approach:
+	 * - start with the same initial content
+	 * - apply the 'textDocument/didChange' notifications in the order you recevie them.
+	 * - apply the `TextDocumentContentChangeEvent`s in a single notification in the order
+	 *   you receive them.
 	 */
 	contentChanges: TextDocumentContentChangeEvent[];
 }